relagit/relagit/CONTRIBUTING.md

 ## License

-By contributing to RelaGit, you agree that your contributions will be licensed under its [RLPL License](https://github.com/relagit/relagit/blob/main/LICENSE).
+By contributing to RelaGit, you agree that your contributions will be licensed under its [LGPL License](https://github.com/relagit/relagit/blob/main/LICENSE).

+Any images contributed which contain the RelaGit brand must be approved by the Rela organisation before being merged.
+They will thereafter be property of the Rela organisation.